Elopement vs. Wedding: The Differences and Choosing Which Is Right for You

 Vegas elopement.
 You and your partner decided to do it.
 You’re stoked, you just got off your flight, and you scheduled your elopement to take place at the chapel that very afternoon.

-You get dressed in your finest tuxedo t-shirt but decide to leave your Monster Energy flat-brim cap behind.
-Suddenly, you pat the pockets of your jean shorts and nearly shart yourself: You forgot the wedding rings at home!
+You get dressed in your finest tuxedo t-shirt, but decide to leave your Monster Energy flat-brim cap behind.
+Suddenly, you pat the pockets of your jean shorts and nearly sh*t yourself: You forgot the wedding rings at home!
 They’re sitting next to your box of commemorative, never-used Boring Company Flamethrower, doing you and your partner no good.

 Don’t forget them!
 Double-check before you leave.

-Still don’t have any?
-We recommend the couples’ wedding rings for the man looking to tug at her heartstrings.
+Last minute wedding and you still don't have your rings?
+Not a problem.
+We have a collection of Ready to Ship rings that can get to you as soon as the very next day!
+Have a bit longer, we recommend the couples’ wedding rings for the man looking to tug at her heartstrings.
 Don’t worry!
 We’ve got you, fella.

 Wear what feels right.